TABLE OF CONTENTS

 Yes, Massachusetts law mandates that every individual in Massachusetts have health insurance.
 Any individual who does not have insurance or any business that does not provide it to employees is liable for financial penalties.

-No, you can still buy health insurance from any insurance company.
+No, you can still buy cheap health insurance from any insurance company.
 However, the private companies that sell insurance through the Massachusetts Health Connector have met all the rules and regulations required to provide comprehensive coverage to an individual or a family.
 The Massachusetts Health Connector can also help you find plans that can save you money on out-of-pocket costs.

 An increasingly popular alternative health insurance plan is what is known as a health care cost-sharing plan or a faith-based health plan.
 These plans can be sold in Massachusetts because Massachusetts doesn’t consider them to be health insurance plans, and therefore, they’re not regulated by the state and don’t count as mandated insurance.
 Before you sign up for a cost-sharing health plan, understand the plan may not cover all conditions and typically does not cover pre-existing conditions.